Finding Financial Support for Families With Children Diagnosed With a Chronic or Terminal Illness

 Taking your kids to a federally funded community health center is another option for low-cost medical care.
 They offer medical care on a sliding scale based on your income.
 They can also help you get health insurance and usually will accept that insurance once you are enrolled.
 To find a center near you, visit the Department of Health & Human Services (DHHS) health.

-Ask for reduced rates
+Ask for reduced rates or estimates

 Many doctors or clinics will charge a reduced rate if you don’t have insurance.
 In some cases, they may offer a discount if you pay upfront for a service or treatment.
 This can save you money and help you stay on track with the medical care budgets you’ve created.